Market Wrap-Up: Indian Indices Slide Amid Trade & Financial Sector Pressure

 Sector Highlights

-HDB Financial Services debuted at ₹835—12.8% above its IPO price—marking it the year's largest listing and eighth-largest NBFC by market cap .
+HDB Financial Services debuted at ?835 — 12.8% above its IPO price — marking it the year’s largest listing and the eighth-largest NBFC by market cap.

 Technical Outlook & Trading Insights